 COVID-19 Health and Safety Protocols for the Utah Film Industry

-While Salt Lake City is still in the Orange (Moderate-risk) phase, there are other counties that are in the Yellow (Low-Risk) and Green (New Normal) phase.
+While Cache, Garfield, Juab, Salt Lake, Utah, Wasatch counties are still at risk of High Level of Transmission, other counties are in the Moderate and Low Levels of Transmission.
 Read more about the specific instructions and guidelines in these areas here.

-Please refer to the Phased Guidelines for the General Public and Businesses to Maximize Public Health and Economic Reactivation that any production must implement to manage the risk of COVID-19 transmission.
+Please refer to the COVID-19 Business Manual that any production must implement to manage the risk of COVID-19 transmission.